 Edward Fox plays the would-be professional killer code-named ‘Jackal’ chillingly in what may still be his best role.
-The movie belongs to him and he owns it but he is supported by strong work from a first-rate Franco-British cast.
-It also stars Michael Lonsdale [Michel Lonsdale] as Lebel, Alan Badel as The Minister, Eric Porter as Colonel Rodin, Cyril Cusack as The Gunsmith, Delphine Seyrig as Colette, Donald Sinden as Mallinson, Tony Britton as Inspector Thomas and Timothy West as Berthier.
+The movie belongs to him, and he owns it, but he is supported by strong work from a first-rate Franco-British cast.
+It also stars Michael Lonsdale [Michel Lonsdale] as the detective Claude Lebel, Alan Badel as The Minister, Eric Porter as Colonel Rodin, Cyril Cusack as The Gunsmith, Delphine Seyrig as Colette, Donald Sinden as Mallinson, Tony Britton as Inspector Thomas and Timothy West as Berthier.

 In an absolutely first-rate thriller, Zinnemann cleverly achieves an extremely high level of tension and suspense despite the audience’s pre-knowledge of the plot’s outcome, at least for the historically minded.
 The film is attractively shot on a huge number of striking European locations by cinematographer Jean Tournier.
 The clever, intelligent screenplay is by Kenneth Ross and there is a notable score by Georges Delerue to add to the mood and tension.